-A student may request an official transcript (record of a student's academic history) through the Registrar's Office.
-All college obligations must be met, including student loan payments, outstanding tuition, payment of fines and library materials turned in before a transcript can be released.
+LRCC has partnered with the National Student Clearinghouse (NSC) to process official transcripts.
+All college obligations must be met, including student loan payments, outstanding tuition, and payment of fines.
+Additionally, any library materials must be turned in before a transcript can be released.
 Transcripts are released in accordance with the Family Education Rights and Privacy Act of 1974 (the Buckley Amendment) and will not be released to a third party, including parents and spouses, without written permission of the student.
-Transcripts can be requested through the Student Information System (SIS) or transcript request forms are available in the Registrar's Office or on the college website.
+Transcripts can be requested through the Student Information System (SIS), the NSC link on the Registrar's Office webpage, or via transcript request form which is available on the college website.
 There is no charge for an official transcript; unofficial transcripts can be located on the Student Information System (SIS).